AirwareSolutionsLimited/PodspecsStaging/InstallationAndroid.md

 AIRWARE_GPR_USER=<YOUR_AIRWARE_GPR_USER>
 AIRWARE_GPR_TOKEN=<YOUR_AIRWARE_GPR_TOKEN>
 ```
-Build and run the AirwareServicesAndroid project
+Build and run the AndroidSampleCode projects

 ## Gradle configuration in your own project